+The Codhill Press Pauline Uchmanowicz Poetry Award 2022 is currently closed.
 The competition is open to any poet who writes in English.
-Previously published poems with proper acknowledgement are acceptable.
+Previously published poems with proper acknowledgment are acceptable.
 Translations and previously self-published books are not eligible.
+Poets should submit forty-eight to seventy (48-70) pages (no more than one poem per page) and a $30 reading fee.
+Please use the link below to submit your manuscript via Submittable.

 Contest Procedures and Ethical Concerns

 Codhill Press is committed to safeguarding the integrity of its contest.
-You should not enter if you have studied with the judge or received her help in shaping a manuscript.
-Similarly, in order to avoid any impropriety, the judge is instructed to set aside any manuscript she has had a hand in creating.
 Codhill subscribes to the CLMP contest code of ethics, and agrees to

 - conduct our contest as ethically as possible and to address any unethical behavior on the part of our readers, judges, or editors;